Don’t sell yourself short

-Deciding what to charge to run Facebook ads is a difficult and important decision.
+Deciding what to charge to run Facebook ads is a complex and important decision, but it’s one you should ask yourself regularly.

-Knowing how much you should charge to run Facebook ads can be a difficult task.
-Charge too much and you might set expectations too high.
-Charge too little and you might sell yourself short.
+Knowing how much you should charge to run Facebook ads can be difficult.
+If you charge too much, you might set expectations too high.
+If you charge too little, you might sell yourself short.

 Are you wondering if you are charging appropriately?
-Or maybe you are thinking about offering Facebook Ads Management and are wondering about how to structure your services.
+Or maybe you are considering offering Facebook Ads Management and wondering how to structure your services.

 Facebook Ads Pricing Models